Tips & Tricks

 7. Explanation: How does it work?

-• Clear process = lower barrier to entry
+• A clear process means a lower barrier to entry

-Show the people or the story behind the offer:
+Show the people or the story behind the product or service:

 • Brief introduction, e.g., “Since 2018, we have been helping Swiss SMEs...”